Sawflies can cause damage to the plants in your garden. However, their larvae cause the most damage [1].

 Sawfly larvae can be a nuisance, but you can reclaim your garden with the right approach.
 Homemade sprays offer effective, natural solutions that are easy to make and apply.

-From soap sprays to garlic mixes, these home remedies protect your plants without harsh chemicals.
+From soap sprays to garlic mixes, these remedies may help reduce sawfly activity while protecting your plants without harsh chemicals.

 For those who prefer ready-made options, try Monterey Garden Insect Spray or AzaGuard.
 They work well with little effort.

 Whether you DIY or go commercial, you’ll be ready to keep sawflies at bay.
-Then, you’ll likely enjoy a thriving garden.
+This can help protect your plants and keep your garden thriving.

 Add comment